findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 ### Step 3: Pick a DEX and Connect

 Now for the fun part.
 You need to find a DEX that lives on Base.
-The big players are Uniswap and Aerodrome.
-For your first time, just pick one.
-Go to their website and look for a "Connect Wallet" button.
+The big players are [Uniswap](https://app.uniswap.org/) and Aerodrome.
+For your first time, lets choose Uniswap.
+Go to the Uniswap website and look for a "Connect Wallet" button.
 Click it, approve the connection in your wallet, and you're in.
 The DEX can now see your funds on Base.

 ### Step 4: Make the Swap